CompassionAI/data-registry/champion_models/tokenizer-olive.card.md

 ## Training data

-See the spm-tokenizer-training processed dataset.
+See the dictionary-tokenizer-training processed dataset.

 ## Training protocol